LouisFoucard/MC_DCNN/README.md

 Here we train the MC-DCNN on a dataset of biometric data (ppg + accelerometer data time series), recorded over one month for 10 users.
 The MC-DCNN is trained to recoginze user ID based on its biometric data.
 We achieve a classification F1 score of 0.96+.

-This is a big improvement over a single channel DCNN implementation (F1 score ~0.85), where convolutions are performed over all channel simulatneously.
+This is a big improvement over a single channel DCNN implementation (F1 score ~0.85), where convolutions are performed over all channel simultaneously.

 Below is the train/test error from CV: